analogdevicesinc/ai8x-training/README.md

 * Since the internal network format is HWC in groups of four channels, output concatenation only works properly when all components of the concatenation other than the last have multiples of four channels.

-* Supported element-wise operations are `add`, `sub`, `xor`, and `or`.
+* Supported element-wise operations are `add`, `sub`, `bitwise xor`, and `bitwise or`.
 Element-wise operations can happen “in-flight” in the same layer as a convolution.

 * Groups, and depthwise separable convolutions are not supported. *Note: Batch normalization should be folded into the weights, see [Batch Normalization](#batch-normalization).*